polarisid/polarisid/README.md

 I am a lover of technology and its applications, my goal is to achieve mastery in what I propose to do.

 ### A Little About Me ...
 I'm Always Looking for Constant Challenges ... 🔭
-Currently studying and improving myself in Full stack (ReactJS, NodeJs, WebPack, StyledComponents and more).
+Currently studying and improving myself in Full stack (ReactJS, NodeJs, WebPack, StyledComponents and more).<br>
-Breathing technology.
+Breathing technology.<br>
 Taking care of multiple puppies
 Working to change my life and transform lives wherever I go
 <div align="center">
     <img height="205em" alt="polarisid stats" src="https://github-readme-stats.vercel.app/api?username=polarisid&show_icons=true" />